subpic/ATQAM/README.md

 | Notification of Acceptance of Workshop Papers | 28th July 2020   |
 | Workshop Camera-Ready Papers Due by           |  7th August 2020 |

+All deadlines are at midnight (23:59) Anywhere on Earth.

 ---

 ### Paper submission